 It's my last day of 12 Days of Holiday Ideas for the Classroom, and I'm enjoying it on our first snow day of the season!

 This is an inspiring story about true friendship.
 As Trisha's family prepares to celebrate Hanukkah, they discover that many of their neighbors are sick with the fever.
 They work through the night to prepare food, candles, and decorated trees so their neighbors can have a Christmas celebration.
 The story is a perfect lead in to important conversations about not only kindness and generosity but tolerance of religions different than your own.
-Scholastic has a lesson plan to go along with the book which includes an adorable template that your students can use to create their own dancing goat decoration just like Grandpa's carved animals.
-You can find the lesson and template by clicking here
+Here is an adorable template that your students can use to create their own dancing goat decoration just like Grandpa's carved animals.

 Uncle Vova's Tree is a story about holiday traditions.
 I would use this story to get students talking about their own favorite family traditions.
 Students could also compare their family traditions to those of Patricia's family.
 I put together a couple free worksheets to go along with this book that you can find in my TPT Store.